Kate-Phillips/Kate-Phillips/README.md

-- 👋 Hi, I’m @Kate-Phillips a senior at Tennessee Tech University
+- 👋 Hi, I’m @Kate-Phillips a Master's student at Tennessee Tech University
 - 👀 I’m interested in the cross between data science and mental health.
     Specifically how data science can help improve or support college students' mental health.
-- 🌱 I’m currently working on finishing my psychology minor and then will continue on for my computer science Masters.
+- 🌱 I’m currently working on my thesis project.
 - 💞️ I’m looking to collaborate on a Masters project using data science to do research in anxiety and depression that can lead into a PhD.
 - 📫 I can be reached at my student email: klphillips45@tntech.edu